rdgoodman/MICPSO/ReadMe.txt

  > Ensure that the penalized fitness is reflected in choosing global/local bests, but not recorded
     as results, for all non-MICPSO methods (this was/is a problem with IPSO)

+ > Make sure you're using Math.abs for all termination criteria